tara-det-ai/determined/docs/architecture/index.rst

 Determined deployment can range from a local laptop and on-premises setups to distributed master and agent nodes, all with database and file storage connectivity, containerization, and cloud resource options.

-The following figure shows the key master and agent instances on separate machines:
+The master and one agent can run on a single machine, or the master and one or more agents can exist on separate machines.

 .. image:: /assets/images/arch00.png

-However, a single machine can have both a master and one agent instance.
+   :scale: 100%
+   :alt: Figure showing The Determined AI master and agent instances on separate machines.

+*The Determined master and agent instances on separate machines.*

+Let's look at the master and agent nodes in more detail.

 Master and Agent Nodes
 ======================